operator-framework/enhancements/enhancements/orange_okt_proposition.md

 To allow this, OKT provides:

   -  a sidecar for my application to help me to get my database status and launch actions on it asynchronously.
-  -  an utility to modelize my graph of appication states into my CRD
+  -  an utility to modelize my graph of application states into my CRD

   -  a GO type to implement this graph and transition rules that condition how I validate the transition from one step to another

 In my CR I set the wished state (i.e. Servicing) I want to reach, while the current application state (i.e. is maintained in the CR status with a new Condition).